accelero-cloud/appkernel/docs/introduction.rst

 Ohh, that looks nice... but wait a minute, why it is called finalise and validate, why not just validate?

 Well, because we have thought that there are few more use-cases beyond validation and default value generation.
-Therefore we thought it makes sense to add some finalisation methods called *generators* and *value converters*, where:
+We thought it makes sense to add some finalisation methods called *generators* and *value converters*, where:

-- a generator will generator some value upon the finalisation of the object (eg. custom IDs or instance creation dates)
+- a generator will generate some value upon the finalisation of the object (eg. custom IDs or instance creation dates)
 - the converters will convert already existing values to something else (eg. passwords are hashed, date-times are converted back and forth to/from UNIX time, etc.)

 Let's add a bit more magic to the mix :) ::